Accelerated Rehabilitation Disposition (ARD)

 Media DUI ARD Lawyer

 Eligibility for Pennsylvania’s Accelerated Rehabilitation Disposition (ARD) Program primarily targets those with no prior misdemeanors or felonies, facing non-violent misdemeanor charges.
 It’s crucial to have no previous criminal record and demonstrate that the current offense is non-violent to qualify.
-Contact the Law Office of Steven F. O’Meara at 610-565-9200 for a free case evaluation and assistance with ARD enrollment.
+Contact our DUI lawyers in Media, PA at 610-565-9200 for a free case evaluation and assistance with ARD enrollment.

 Determine your ARD program eligibility today.
 Get a free legal case evaluation now by calling 610-565-9200